avalosmajr/d2mr-assessment-avalosmajr/01_data-cleaning/01_cleaning-level-1/assessment.md

     3. Combines `dplyr` and `tidyr` functions in a data transformation pipeline

         -   [ ] Objective attempt
-        -   [ ] Unique objective attempt
+        -   [x] Unique objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: ND - Michael, you *definitely* did this one but you didn't mark it as an attempt!
+I'm giving it to you now, but it the future you'll only get points for attempts to mark, so be careful to check off anything you're aiming to meet.

 11. Use `stringr` functions to work with string variables